Making the Most of Feedback

 For further information about putting your feedback into practice, read more below:

 Formalised feedback is a communication you can potentially learn from, just like all the others, but it is like any genuine communication: it requires a response.
 You wouldn’t expect to learn from a lecture if you didn’t think about its contents.
 So you will only make the most of feedback by working to turn it into ideas for future action.
+Have a look at the Feedback Acton Plan to have a go at working out how to transform your feedback into action.
 You can reflect on what the feedback you receive tells you about what you have learned, whether you’ve learned the right things in the right way, and how you could better have gone about this learning.
 For more information on the reflective learning process, visit our Reflective Practice pages.

 Keeping good records of your feedback is an important part of the process of putting it to good use.
 Use the University of Sheffield Feedback Portal to log your feedback, rating it for usefulness and pulling out the main learning points to act on next time.
 You can link to a google file to keep an accurate record of all feedback received during your course.